Lawlheart/Learning-Order/README.md

 | - no projects (behind paywall)	| - video based, so pace is set for you.  | - potentially steep learning curve |

-### Treehouse
-Pros:
- - More thorough coverage of topics
- - More topics covered

-Cons:
- - (mostly) walks you through problems
- - video based, so pace is set for you.

-### FreeCodeCamp
-Pros:
- - Lots of practical projects
- - Emphasis on problem solving

-Cons:
- - under-developed lessons
- - potentially steep learning curve

 ## The Strategy
 ****
 Using this knowledge, I've found an effective strategy to be to use codecademy as syntax practice, treehouse as foundation building, and freecodecamp as a source of quick review and projects.
 Below